luis-bzk/OhMyTask/README.md

 ## Set an error page view

 - in views -> error -> 404error.php set a new view to show an error

+## Complete change colors in Dashboard

+- change palette colors
+- add tasks in porject section
+- styles for task in tasks.scss